License

 Operating an EasyMotor board is pretty easy.
 Turn the power on before launch, typically during the usual pre-flight electronics checklist after the rocket is installed on a launch rail.

-The board will beep out a Morse code “P” every few seconds indicating that it’s in pad mode and ready to detect launch.
-Once launch is detected, the board logs pressure and acceleration data 100 times per second throughout the flight.
+The board will beep out a Morse code “P” every few seconds indicating that it’s in pad mode and ready to detect the start of the motor burn.
+Recording starts when chamber pressure rises by at least 50psi, then the board logs pressure and acceleration data 100 times per second until chamber pressure goes low again and remains stable for at least 10 seconds.

-After flight, AltosUI can be used to download the flight data, view a quick graph of acceleration and pressure with pan and zoom capabilities, then export it to a comma separated values (CSV) file.
+After flight, attach a USB data cable to the board before powering it on so that it goes in to 'idle mode'.
+Then AltosUI can be used to download the flight data, view a quick graph of acceleration and pressure with pan and zoom capabilities, then export it to a comma separated values (CSV) file.
 Such a file can easily be loaded into a spreadsheet for analysis.